radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ## Managing Schemas
 ### Displaying Objects and Relationships

-When you open a schema (orx) file, the Schema Manager displays the objects in alphabetical order.
+When you select a schema (orx) file next to the *Schema Name* drop-down list, the objects are displayed in alphabetical order.
 Objects are tables and views (for databases), or object classes (for LDAP directories).
 As you select an object, information about that object appears on the right side.

 >[!note]
 >If you select the Fields (for database objects) or Attributes (for LDAP objects) node (below a specific object) the Nullable column on the right side indicates which attributes are required.
 Attributes that have a ‘false’ value in the Nullable column are required.
 Attributes that have a ‘true’ value are optional.
 This is important to know if you want to insert users into the backend.
 Make sure that all required attributes are populated for the new entry or else the insert operation will fail in the underlying source.